kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 ```

-this is a handy technique for doing development work.
+Editing my macbooks hosts file like is something I sometimes do for troubleshooting problems.

 - last but not least, we arrive at The selector.
 This is a really important.
-That's Because this is the part that helps the service identify which podd it's allowed to forward traffic to.
+That's Because this setting helps the service identify which pod it's allowed to forward traffic to.
 Here the selector says, only forward traffic to pods that have the label with the name of "app", along with the value of apache_webserver.
+Our apache pod has this matching label, so at this moment in time, our service should have our apache pod listed as an allowed destination, in otherwords it should be an active endpoint

 We can confirm that's the case by viewing The service's active endpoints:

 ```

 $ kubectl get endpoints -o wide
 NAME                 ENDPOINTS           AGE
 kubernetes           192.168.64.3:8443   12d